-- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
+- 1. Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
 The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth requirements. - b.
 A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - 2.
 Obtainment of a minimum grade point average of 2.0.
 Associate Degrees for Transfer (ADTs) also require that students must earn a "C" grade or better in all courses required for the major or area of emphasis.
-A "P" (pass) grade is not an acceptable grade for courses in the major.

-Required Core 18
+Required Core

 ACCTG 4A Financial Accounting 4

 ACCTG 4B Managerial Accounting 4

 BA 18 Business Law and the

 Legal Environment 4

 ECON 1A Principles of

 Macroeconomics 3

 ECON 1B Principles of

 Microeconomics 3

-List A, select one o course 3-4
+List A, select one course

 BA 39 Finite Mathematics for

 Business 3

 MATH 11 Elementary Statistics 4

 STAT 7 Elementary Statistics 4

-List B, select two courses 6-7
+List B, select two courses

-Any course from Li st A not already used 3-4
+Any course from List A not already used

 IS 15 Computer Concepts 3

 BA 10 Introduction to Business 3

 Total Units for the Major 27-29

-Advisors: Alanis, Ca staneda
+Advisors: Alanis, Castaneda